Steinberg groups as amalgams

 It remains to prove that the Chevalley relators of any classically prenilpotent pair $\alpha',\beta'\in\Phi$ become trivial in $\G_3$.
 By classical prenilpotency, $\Phi_0':=(\Q \alpha'+\Q \beta')\cap\Phi$ is an $A_1$, $A_1^2$, $A_2$, $B_2$ or $G_2$ root system.
 In the $A_1$ case we have $\alpha'=\beta'$ and the Chevalley relations amount to the commutativity of $\U_{\alpha'}$.
 This follows from $\U_{\alpha'}\iso R$.
 So we consider the other cases.
 There exists $w\in W$ sending $\Phi_0'$ to the root system $\Phi_0\sset\Phi$ generated by some pair of simple roots.
 (Choose simple roots for $\Phi_0'$.
 Then choose a chamber in the Tits cone which has two of its facets lying in the mirrors of those roots, and which lies on the positive sides of these mirrors.
 Choose $w$ to send this chamber to the standard one.)

-Some pair $\alpha,\beta\in\Phi_0$ have (i) the same configuration relative to each other as $\alpha',\beta'$ have, and (ii) their Chevalley relators appearing among \eqref{eq-Chevalley-relator-m=2}--\eqref{eq-Chevalley-relators-m=6-distant-short-and-long}.
+We choose a pair of roots $\alpha,\beta\in\Phi_0$ as follows.
+First, they should have the same relative configuration as $\alpha',\beta'$ have.
+(That is, they should have the same short/long root status, and make the same angle.)
+And second, their Chevalley relators should appear among \eqref{eq-Chevalley-relator-m=2}--\eqref{eq-Chevalley-relators-m=6-distant-short-and-long}.
+Such $\alpha,\beta$ can always be chosen.
 For example, in the $G_2$ case, \eqref{eq-Chevalley-relators-m=6-nearby-long}--\eqref{eq-Chevalley-relators-m=6-distant-short-and-long} are respectively the Chevalley relations for two long roots with angle $\pi/3$, a short and a long root with angle $\pi/6$, two orthogonal roots, two long roots with angle $2\pi/3$, two short roots with angle $\pi/3$, two short roots with angle $2\pi/3$, and a short and a long root with angle $5\pi/6$.